 - Do you find the overall look and feel of the websites to be appealing?

 - Do the sites have an easy to use navigational structure?
-Or do you get lost in the site?
+Or do you get lost in the website?

 Scheduling is a tricky part of any web design project.
 If you as a client keep modifying the requirements, it is reasonable to expect the schedule to slip.
 Also, a good web design company will typically be working on multiple projects at the same time adding time to the schedule.
 Your web designer should be forthcoming about the schedule, while you as a client should have reasonable expectations.
 For larger projects, ask for some project milestones as part of the quotation if scheduling is a priority.

 Get quotes from as many web designers as you need.
-Keep in mind that to get an accurate quote you will need to provide some details about your project.
-You can expect to see a wide range of quotations from the various service providers.
+Keep in mind that to get an accurate quote you will need to provide accurate details about your project.
+You can expect to see a wide range of quotes from the various service providers.
 Some will low ball you on price to get the work, then charge you for many “extras”.
 Worse, if a design firm realizes they have underbid your project, you may be given lower priority or have your job outsourced overseas.
-Other “low ball” bids may come from web design firms that are relatively new and are looking to build their Portfolio.
-You may get a real bargain with such a firm.
+Other “low ball” bids may come from web design firms that are new and are looking to build their portfolio.
+Nothing wrong with that – you may get a real bargain with such a firm.
 But experience counts in this business, so make sure you get solid references for new designers.